Ugg boots trademark dispute: Trademark law in the United States

 The Lanham Act is the primary statute governing federal trademark law in the United States; however, as it only applies to "commerce which may lawfully be regulated by Congress", it does not address terms that are used in foreign countries.
 The doctrine of foreign equivalents guideline serves this purpose.

 Under the doctrine of "foreign equivalents", a foreign language term used in a foreign country that is considered generic in that country cannot be imported into the United States and used as a trademark.
 In applying the doctrine, the courts consistently refer to two policy rationales.
 The first rationale, "the doctrine serves the interests of domestic competition":"Because of the diversity of the population of the United States, coupled with temporary visitors, all of whom are part of the United States marketplace, commerce in the United States utilizes innumerable foreign languages.
 No merchant may obtain the exclusive right over a trademark registration if that exclusivity would prevent competitors from designating a product as what it is in the language their customers know best." — Otokoyama Co.
 Ltd. Vs Wine of Japan Import Inc.Otokoyama Co.
 Ltd. Vs Wine of Japan Import Inc. 175 F. 3D.
 266,271 (2nd Circuit 1999)The second rationale, "the doctrine serves the interests of international comity":"Because United States companies would be hamstrung in international trade if foreign countries granted trademark protection to generic English words, the United States reciprocates and refuses trademark protection to generic foreign words." — Enrique Bernat F., S.A. v.
-Guadalajara, Inc.Enrique Bernat F., S.A. v.
-Guadalajara, Inc., 210 F.3d 439 (5th Cir.
-2000)However, the Trademark Manual of Examining Procedure ("TMEP") states that the test for applying the doctrine of foreign equivalents is "whether, to those American buyers familiar with the foreign language, the word would denote its English equivalent".
+Guadalajara, Inc.However, the Trademark Manual of Examining Procedure ("TMEP") states that the test for applying the doctrine of foreign equivalents is "whether, to those American buyers familiar with the foreign language, the word would denote its English equivalent".
 Thus the doctrine is generally interpreted by courts as not applying if the generic word is not a word from a foreign language, but one from an English-speaking foreign country.